Chelsea Workers’ Compensation Lawyer

 Independent Contractor as the Injury Victim

 If you were not an employee, the law does not require you to go through Workers’ Compensation.
-This is because independent contractors often do not receive coverage for Workers’ Compensation insurance through parties with whom they do business, as they are technically self-employed.
-If you are not sure whether you are a traditional employee or an independent contractor, our Chelsea Workers’ Compensation lawyers may be able to help explain the differences as they apply to you.
+This is because independent contractors often do not receive Workers’ Compensation insurance coverage through parties with whom they do business, as they are technically self-employed.
+If you are not sure whether you are a traditional employee or an independent contractor, our Workers’ Compensation lawyers may be able to help explain the differences as they apply to you.

 Contractor as the At-Fault Party